How to preorder the Apple Watch Series 3

-The Apple Watch is now the number one watch in the world, according to Apple, with a 97 percent customer satisfaction rate.
-Its latest version adds an LTE cellular connection so you can make calls and stream songs without having to be carrying your iPhone.
+The Apple Watch is now the number one watch in the world, according to Apple, with a 97 percent customer satisfaction rate to boot.
+Its latest version, announced Tuesday, adds an LTE cellular connection so you can make calls and stream songs without having to be carrying your iPhone.

-We know you're excited for the new Apple Watch 3 announced at the Sept.
-12 Apple iPhone 8 event.
+So you're excited for the new Apple Watch 3?
 Here's what you need to know and where to get your preorder.

 Price